-We have designed special itinerary to our customers with the combination of adventure and sightseeing tour for all age of people to the world’s most beautiful places and to the base camp of the world’s 9th highest mountain’s base camp.
-This beautiful designed itinerary will take you to the most beautiful destination of Pakistan “Hunza valley” and “Fairy Meadows” in one trip.
+We have designed this itinerary with the combination of adventure and sightseeing tour for all age of people to the world’s most beautiful valley which is known as “heaven on earth” and to the base camp world’s 9th highest mountain.

 Fairy Meadows, named by German climbers (German Märchenwiese, ″fairy tale meadows″) and locally known as Joot, is a grassland near one of the base camp sites of the Nanga Parbat, located in Diamer District, Gilgit-Baltistan at an altitude of about 3,300 meters above the sea level, it serves as the launching point for trekkers summiting on the Raikot face of the Nanga Parbat.
 In 1995, the Government of Pakistan declared Fairy Meadows a National Park.